Empowered Thinking for Deep Change

 Among others, my computer gives these synonyms for thinking:

-To me, “intelligent and discerning” does not mean you went to a fancy college, you know lots of long words, you have letters after your name, or you wear a particular uniform.
-It means you’re thinking about things deliberately and intentionally.
+To me, “intelligent and discerning” does not mean you went to a fancy college, you know lots of long words, you have letters after your name, or you wear a particular uniform (although any of those could also be true).
+It means that you trust your own mind, and your use of it hasn't been restricted or distorted by external influences.

 (I've written more about how to get our minds off the hamster wheel in a separate post, "3 Ways to Bring Ourselves Home.")

-As adults we have a potential capacity to self-examine and to self-determine.
+As adults we have a potential capacity to self-determine.

-I said "potential" because it's not a given.
+I said "potential," because it's not a given.
 It's not handed to us when we turn 18, along with the right to drink alcohol and to vote.
-We have to actively develop it, and doing so takes conscious effort.
+We have to actively develop it.

-Choosing self-determination literally makes the difference between living a consciously chosen self-directed life, or a life of reacting to outside forces5.
+Becoming aware of the thought-->feeling-->action process and choosing to make it deliberate rather than reactive is the work of self-determination.
+It literally makes the difference between living a self-directed life, or a life of reacting to outside forces4.

 Personal sovereignty